-Quick look: With the right knowledge and benefits options, brokers can help address the racial health and wealth disparities affecting today’s Black employees and their families.
+Quick look: With the proper knowledge and inclusive employee benefits options, brokers can help address the racial health and wealth disparities affecting today’s Black employees and their families.
 Here, we explore inequalities facing Black Americans and how partnering with a PEO can enable brokers and their clients to level the playing field for marginalized workers.

 An unequal healthcare experience